 Signs That Are Easily Mixed Up

 No other road signs create more distress on the DMV written test, than the ones in this image.
-40% of all incorrect answers a road sign practice test are related to two of the signs, Divided Highway Begins and Divided Highway Ends.
+40% of all incorrect answers on road signs are related to Divided Highway Begins and Divided Highway Ends.

 Learn what the signs mean and how to tell them apart.